twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/lookPath.md

 environment and the filesystem at the moment the template is executed.
 Exercise caution when using it in your templates.

+The return value of the first successful call to `lookPath` is cached, and future calls to `lookPath` for the same *file* will return this path.

 !!! example

     ```